New-Zealand-Cadet-Forces/gsmeac/GSMEACguide.md

 ### Changing the text size
 The plus and minus buttons at top right will increase or decrease the size of the text.
 This will not resize button labels.

+## Please register bugs
+As this application is in Beta testing, there may still be bugs in the code.
+If anything has not worked as expected, please visit https://github.com/cadetforces/gsmeac/issues and create a new Issue to record the details so the bug can be fixed.